xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                    k in D(i) <=> D(k) is subset of D(i)                    (11)

 The number of states in a state machine is finite, thus 'D(i)' is finite.
-Since every state in 'D(i)' is unresolved, every state in 'D(i)' must depend to another state that is unresolved.
+Since every state in 'D(i)' is undetermined, every state in 'D(i)' must depend to another state that is undetermined.
 All of those states are equally in 'D(i)'.
 Let the number of elements in 'D(i)' be 'n'.
 If the states of 'D(i)' were displayed as dots in a plane, and the dependencies between states as arrows, then there would be 'n' arrows between 'n' dots.
 This is only